Canker sores vs. oral herpes.

 Persistent sores require evaluation.

 Mouth sores that persist for longer than two weeks may still be canker or intraoral herpes lesions.
-But this delay suggest that complicating factors are involved and closer evaluation is needed so appropriate treatment can be started.
+But this delay suggests that complicating factors are involved and closer evaluation is needed so appropriate treatment can be started.

 - The delay might be due to some persistent source of mechanical irritation (like a broken tooth or sharp denture edge).